What is Employee RetentionWhat is Employee Retention? Employee ret... More?

 Regular surveys can help gauge employee satisfaction and identify areas where improvements can be made.
 This feedback is essential for understanding what keeps employees engaged and what factors contribute to their decision to stay or leave. - Exit Interviews

 Exit interviews provide valuable insights into why employees are leaving.
 Analyzing exit interviewWhat is an Exit Interview?
-An exit interview is a structured conversation conducted with an employee who is leaving an organization.
-The purpose of this interview is to gather feedback about the employee's experience with the company, understand the reasons More data can help identify common trends or issues that need to be addressed to improve retention.
+An exit inter...
+More data can help identify common trends or issues that need to be addressed to improve retention.

 Conclusion